“There are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.”

 By Lady Ashley from My Wanderlusty Life

 When it came to choosing an afternoon tea experience in London, the land of afternoon teas, they had me at “Willy Wonka and the Chocolate Factory.”
-The Wonka-themed afternoon tea at the Chesterfield Mayfair is every nerd’s dream and, just like a tour through Wonka’s chocolate factory, is so much more than you bargained for.
+As one of most unusual afternoon teas in London, the Wonka-themed afternoon tea at the Chesterfield Mayfair is every nerd’s dream and, just like a tour through Wonka’s chocolate factory, is so much more than you bargained for.
 You get the standard afternoon tea service—tea, tiny sandwiches and finger foods, in a fancy setting—but all dripping with theme-y goodness.

 Your experience begins with a serving of fizzy lifting drink and, fancy digs or not, I recommend following that up with a good burp, Charlie Bucket-style.
 In addition to the slew of teas you can choose from, they also offer their very own, specially blended for the occasion, chocolate tea.
 It may sound strange, but it’s pretty scrumdiddlyumptious.
 The fresh-made scones (+ homemade snozzberry jam) and finger sandwiches are some of the best I’ve ever had and, thankfully, unlimited.
 But the real geek pleasure lies in the plate of Wonka-themed deserts: an Oompa Loompa cupcake, a white chocolate golden egg, fizzy lifting lemon cake, a fruit tart, a bubblegum éclair, a blueberry macaron, and of course, a Wonka Bar.